lamps-wg/csr-attestation/draft-ietf-lamps-csr-attestation.md

 ##  CertificateAlternatives

-Figure {{choice-fixme}} shows an ASN.1 CHOICE construct used to represent an encoding of a broad variety of certificate types.
+{{choice-fixme}} shows an ASN.1 CHOICE construct used to represent an encoding of a broad variety of certificate types.

 ~~~